inrae/hubeau/man-roxygen/hubeau.md

-The 'hubeau' package provides functions for "Hub'Eau" APIs and their related endpoints.
+The 'hubeau' package provides functions for 'Hub'Eau' APIs and their related endpoints.
 These functions are named as follow: `hubeau::get_[API]_[endpoint]`.

 Currently available APIs and related endpoints are listed below.